-The investment risks relating to the DB section are described in the SIP on pages 4 and 5, and the expected return is described in the SIP on page 5.
+The investment risks relating to the DB section are described in the SIP on pages 4 and 5, and the expected return is described on pages 4 and 5 of the SIP.
+The Trustee believes that the main investment risks affecting the Plan have not changed materially during the year.
+The Trustee's views on the expected return of specific asset classes have also not changed materially during the year.

-The Trustee's views on the expected levels of investment risks and returns inform decisions on the strategic asset allocation (i.e., what type of assets and areas of the world the Plan invests in over the longer-term), and the style of management adopted by the Plan.
+The Trustee's views on the expected levels of investment risks and returns inform decisions on the strategic asset allocation (i.e. what type of assets and areas of the world the Plan invests in over the longer-term), and the style of management adopted by the Plan.